Share Subscription Agreement in Bangladesh

 Fundamental Warranties

-Title to shares, capacity to enter the agreement, valid incorporation.
-These usually survive indefinitely (or up to statutory limits) and have liability caps equal to the total investment amount.
+Title to shares, capacity to enter the agreement, and valid local company formation.
+These usually survive indefinitely.

 Tax & Statutory Warranties

-Compliance with National Board of Revenue (NBR), VAT Act, and labor laws.
-Usually survive for 5-7 years to match the tax authority's audit window.
+Compliance with National Board of Revenue (NBR) and VAT Act.
+Usually survive for 5-7 years based on the Bangladesh Company Tax Guide.

 Operational Warranties

-IP ownership, material contracts, absence of litigation, employment disputes.
+IP Due Diligence clearance, material contracts, absence of litigation.
 These generally survive for 18 to 24 months post-closing.

 Structuring the Indemnity Shield

 The indemnity clause protects the investor from losses arising out of a breach of warranty.
-To prevent investors from suing founders over trivial matters, sophisticated financial thresholds are negotiated.
+To prevent investors from suing founders over trivial matters, sophisticated financial thresholds are negotiated—a crucial element for investor readiness.

 Minimum Claim Size

-A threshold stipulating that the investor cannot bring a claim unless the individual loss exceeds a certain amount (e.g., $5,000).
+A threshold stipulating that the investor cannot bring a claim unless the individual loss exceeds a certain amount.
 This prevents nickel-and-diming the founders.

 Deductible vs. Tipping